subenksaha/restate-nest/README.md

 ### Using Restate Client

-For calling other Restate services, you can inject the `restate.Client` into your service.
+For calling other Restate services, you can inject the `clients.Ingress` into your service.

 ```typescript
 import {RESTATE_CLIENT} from 'restate-nest';